Now accepting new patients — call 212-328-1180

 Understanding infant colic

-Colic typically begins between the third and sixth week after birth.
-Babies cry intensely, often clench fists, and pull their legs toward the belly as if to relieve gas.
+Colic describes long, intense bouts of crying in an otherwise healthy, well-fed baby.
+It typically begins between the third and sixth week after birth.
+During an episode, babies cry intensely, often clench their fists, and pull their legs toward the belly as if trying to relieve gas.
+For many families in New York City, those evening crying windows can feel relentless — and exhausting for everyone in the home.

-• Feeding can be difficult due to gastrointestinal discomfort.
+• Feeding that becomes difficult because of gastrointestinal discomfort.

 Possible contributors